 The instrumental area provides extensive performance opportunities for players of string, wind and percussion instruments.
 Any student, regardless of major, is welcome to audition.

-The University Orchestra performs the great music of the Western canon along with lesser-known works and premieres.
+The Symphony Orchestra performs the great music of the Western canon along with lesser-known works and premieres.
 The ensemble accompanies an annual concerto competition winner and regularly collaborates on opera productions and oratorios.
-Gregory Grabowski, conductor
+Jordan Randall Smith, conductor

 The highly select University Wind Ensemble is composed of 45 to 50 of our most experienced players and performs the finest wind band repertoire.
 Eric Hinton, conductor